- How will I know I have thyroid cancer? Are there any symptoms I should look out for?

 - What is the risk of my children having thyroid cancer?

 Thyroid cancer is the fastest growing cancer diagnosed in the US and cases have more than doubled in the last 30 years.
 Some patients have no symptoms but some may experience difficulty swallowing, enlargement of the neck, hoarseness, or neck or throat pain.
-If you have any of these symptoms or feel a lump in your neck, make an appointment with one of our expert endocrinologists at the Thyroid Cancer Center who specializes in the treatment of these symptoms.
+If you have any of these symptoms or feel a lump in your neck, make an appointment with one of our expert endocrinologists at the Thyroid Cancer Program who specializes in the treatment of these symptoms.

 Your physician will feel your neck for any nodules and check your blood for the level of your thyroid stimulating hormone (TSH).
 If necessary, he/she will perform a quick and painless ultrasound procedure.
 This will provide a picture of your thyroid and show your physician if any abnormal lymph nodes are present in your neck.
 Your physician may perform a fine needle aspiration (FNA) biopsy where a thin needle is inserted into the nodule(s) and a sample is taken to the lab for analysis.
 If positive for thyroid cancer, your physician will recommend surgery to remove the thyroid and any affected lymph nodes.
 If negative, your physician may simply follow you and monitor any growth of the nodules.